PaulArthurM/dev_pipeline_ChIP-seq/README.md

 # Integration of ChIP-seq and RNA-seq data

-This page contains various scripts under development for the creation of a ChIp-seq and RNA-seq data integration pipeline.
+This page contains various scripts under development for the creation of a ChIP-seq and RNA-seq data integration pipeline.